MadJiGit/ColorMatch/PRIVACY.md

 ---

-*By using ColorMatch, you agree to this Privacy Policy.*
+*By using "Color Lab 255", you agree to this Privacy Policy.*